n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 > (`U+09FC`).
 In addition, Sanskrit text written in Bengali may
 > include additional signs from Vedic Extensions block.

-Valid syllables may begin with either a consonant or an independent vowel.
+Valid syllables may begin with either an independent vowel or with a consonant.

+If the syllable begins with a consonant, then the consonant that provides the vowel sound is referred to as the "base" consonant.
+If the syllable begins with an independent vowel, that vowel is the syllable's only vowel sound and there is no base consonant.

-Each syllable contains exactly one vowel.
-A consonant that is not accompanied by a dependent vowel (matra) sign carries the script's inherent vowel.
-The inherent vowel is suppressed when the consonant is accompanied by the "Halant" mark.
+> Note: A consonant that is not accompanied by a dependent vowel (matra) sign
+> carries the script's inherent vowel sound.
+This vowel sound is changed
+> by a dependent vowel (matra) sign following the consonant.

-The consonant (if any exists) that carries the vowel is the "base" consonant of the syllable.
-Zero or more additional consonants may be present in the syllable; in a valid syllable these other consonants will be followed by the "Halant" mark, which indicates that they carry no vowel.
+Generally speaking, the base consonant is the final consonant of the syllable and its vowel sound designates the end of the syllable.
+Valid consonant-based syllables may include one or more additional consonants that precede the base consonant.
+Each of these other, pre-base consonants will be followed by the "Halant" mark, which indicates that they carry no vowel.
+They affect pronunciation by combining with the base consonant (e.g., "_str_", "_pl_") but they do not add a vowel sound.

+Bengali also includes two special consonants that can occur after the base consonant.
+These post-base consonants will also be separated from the base consonant by a "Halant" mark; the algorithm for correctly identifying the base consonant includes a test to recognize these sequences and not mis-identify the base consonant.

-As with other Indic scripts, the consonant "Ra" receives special treatment; in many circumstances it is replaced with a combining mark-like form.
+As with other Indic scripts, the consonant "Ra" receives special treatment; in many circumstances it is replaced by a combining mark-like form.
 A "Ra,Halant" sequence at the beginning of a syllable is replaced with an above-base mark called "Reph" (unless the "Ra" is the only consonant in the syllable).